Battery Energy Storage Systems (BESS)

 The future renewable energy mix will primarily derive from variable sources like solar and wind—except the sun doesn’t always shine and the wind doesn’t always blow.

-Battery Energy Storage Systems (BESS) solve this variability.
-GEAPP aims to enable ~200MW of BESS by 2024 through a mix of direct GEAPP high-risk capital and other concessional and commercial funding.
+Through the BESS Consortium, GEAPP aims to enable 500MW by 2025 through a mix of direct GEAPP high-risk capital and other concessional and commercial funding.
 By doing this we can reframe battery storage as a pathway to a reliable, renewable energy future and seed this $100 billion market.

 BESS Projects